Photo: Sol mouillé au printemps by alainalele

 Licensing copyrighted work

-Licensing means that another party can use copyrighted work under a set of predefined terms, whilst the copyright holder still retains ownership.
-Licensing is the most common way that images are made available for use.
+Licensing lets another party use your copyrighted work under a set of predefined terms, while allowing you as the copyright holder to retain ownership.

 What constitutes copyright infringement?

 Simply put, copyright infringement happens when a person or company uses, copies or distributes copyrighted work without the permission of the copyright holder.
 Doing so infringes your exclusive rights as the copyright holder to reproduce, distribute, display, make derivatives of and earn fair compensation for your work.